jules2689/trudeau/trudeau/2020-04-17/post_news.md

 and abandoned oil wells.
 So we'll be putting this fundingforth  the oil wellsassociation  Alberta andtogether  the government inalberta and Saskatchewan andbritish    so that we cancreate  and also dealwith  environmental problem.
 We're also moving forward onproviding $750  in loansto  -- Alberta andsaskatchewan and newfoundlandand  --  reduce theirmethane  So it's going to create jobs.
-At the same time it allows US toreduce  environmentalsituation. we're trying to make surethat  putting moneysomewhere  it will have thebiggest  both today andover  long term.
+At the same time it allows us toreduce  environmentalsituation. we're trying to make surethat  putting moneysomewhere  it will have thebiggest  both today andover  long term.
 Finally, what we know is soimportant  -- especially tofirms  the energy sector -- isthey  access to credit.
 So we're very pleased today totalk  credit on acommercial  for mid-sizedfirms in  energy sector tohelp them  bridge through areally difficult  and to be able to support their business, but also to support theiremployees.